BrainImaging/brics-docs/docs/admin/unit-testing.md

 ![enter image description here](https://i.imgur.com/fnPMZgT.png)

 ## Error
-The test completed, but the outcome was not
+The test completed, but the outcome was not as expected.
+The response message will give insight as to what the issue is.
+For example, in the image below, the test which tries to connect to Emory's REDCap database failed because the API credentials in the test script were incorrect.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTcyNTcxOTc0XX0=
+eyJoaXN0b3J5IjpbLTEyNTgxOTMxNDZdfQ==
 -->